Internships & Career Planning

-Application for taking exam within North Carolina: Follow the link under "Student Application" for Application for Certification as an Engineer-Intern.
+Application for the exam within North Carolina: Follow the link under "Student Application" for Application for Certification as an Engineer-Intern.

-IMPORTANT items required as part of the application: a photo, payment (approximately $140), three (3) faculty/engineer references (signatures and addresses only), and the application needs to be notarized.
-In other words, plan accordingly when preparing your application--do not wait until the last minute.
+Note that important items are required as part of the application, including a fee and faculty/engineer references.
+Plan accordingly when preparing your application—do not wait until the last minute.

-Exam given at Duke, therefore minimal travelling on the day of the exam
+Exam is given at Duke, therefore minimal traveling on the day of the exam

 Review session offered in the Spring in advance of the April exam date